stevenkfirth/eprun/README.md

 ## Further resources

 * The [eprun package homepage]
-* The [Running an EnergyPlus simulation on the 1ZoneUncontrolled file]  Jupyter Notebook shows the `eprun` function in action.
+* The '[Running an EnergyPlus simulation on the 1ZoneUncontrolled file]'  Jupyter Notebook shows the [`eprun`] function in action.
-* The [Examples] folder with further examples of *eprun* using Jupyter Notebooks.